chmunozpardo/microwave-tools/README.md

    - Plot 2D polar plot
    - Variable number of elements
    - Editable parameters: amplitude, phase and position
+   - Phased array elements position can be dragged on a grid

  ## Roadmap

- - Phased array polar plot gain labels
- - Phased array elements position grid
  - Add distributed elements calculator